carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 analyzed.
 Rasters that don't line up are most often in different Coordinate Reference Systems (CRS), otherwise known as "projections".
 This episode explains how to line up rasters in different, known CRSs.

-## Raster Projection in Python
+## Raster Projection in R

-If you loaded two rasters with different projections in QGIS or ArcGIS, you'd see that they would align since these software reproject "on-the-fly".
+If you loaded two rasters with different projections in QGIS 3 or ArcMap/ArcPro, you'd see that they would align since these software reproject "on-the-fly".
 But with R or Python, you'll need to reproject your data yourself in order to plot or use these rasters together in calculations.

 For this episode, we will be working with the Harvard Forest Digital Terrain Model (DTM).
-This differs from the surface model data we've been working with so far in that the digital terrain model (DTM) includes the tops of trees, while the digital surface model (DSM) shows the ground level beneath the tree canopy.
+This differs from the digital surface model (DSM) data we've been working with in that the DTM shows the ground level beneath the tree canopy, while the DSM includes the tops of trees, other natural features, as well as built features.

 Our goal is to get these data into the same projection with the `rioxarray.reproject()` function so that we can use both rasters to calculate tree canopy height, also called a Canopy Height Model (CHM).